The Singleton

 Page seven: biometric simultaneity between Jeff Zhang in Irvine and a passenger on *The Singleton* off Positano. *Himself.*

-Julian read the entire packet at the speed of a man who had once read a hundred-page acquisition prospectus on a flight from SFO to Tokyo.
-He finished it in forty-one minutes.
+Julian read the packet at the speed of a man who had once read a hundred-page acquisition prospectus between SFO and Tokyo and shorted the target on landing.
+Forty-one minutes.
+He set the tablet down.
+He called his half-brother back.

 "Marcus."